 First, Dark Horse’s chorus includes this melody.

 And when they went into production on Dark Horse, that melody was probably the basis for this next figure which appears at the very beginning of the song as its intro, and also throughout the piece as an accompaniment.
 (It’s the accompaniment to the chorus, for example.)
 Goes like…

-Then, perhaps inspired by a way more famous tune, “Moments In Love” by Art of Noise, the breathy synthesizer melody sample of which has appeared, according to WhoSampled.com, in a quadrillion zillion other songs! and is therefore WAY more plausibly their inspiration, they took the four notes from their own chorus and accompaniment and introduction — Db, C, Bb and F — and used them as “Moments In Love” style pulsing quarter-notes.
+Then, perhaps inspired by a way more famous tune, “Moments In Love” by Art of Noise, characterized largely by its breathy synthesizer melody sample which has appeared, according to WhoSampled.com, in a quadrillion other songs! and is therefore WAY more plausibly their inspiration, they took the four notes from their own chorus and accompaniment and introduction — Db, C, Bb and F — and used them as “Moments In Love” style pulsing quarter-notes.
 This is the figure Perry’s getting sued over and it sounds like this…

 And it looks like this…

 It’s the same four pitches — Db, C, Bb, and F; can you see it?
 It’s these same four notes in that order from the chorus, from the intro, and from the accompaniment that occurs through out the piece.

 And in case you’ve no idea what “Moments In Love” is, here’s that…

 The synth sound itself in Dark Horse (as well as the musical device of repeating strident quarter notes) is clearly reminiscent not of Joyous Noise, but of this super famous track and its synthesizer sound that is so historically significant that it took me only 30 seconds to find it in my studio so I could make those audio examples for you.

 And not for nothing, but the pitches used in Joyful Noise’s own ostinato are a different four pitches than Dark Horse and are, wait for it, TAKEN FROM ITS OWN CHORUS and probably came about in exactly the same fashion.